 Buffered MSDUs, A-MSDUs or MMPDUs for STAs in the PS mode shall be forwarded to the CF-Pollable STAs under control of the PC.
 Transmission of these buffered MSDUs or management frames as well as CF-Polls to STAs in the PS mode that were indicated in the DTIM in accordance with paragraph c) of this subclause shall begin immediately after transmission of buffered non-MRG-SP group addressed frames (if any), and shall occur in order by increasing AID of CF-Pollable STAs.
 A CF-Pollable STA for which the TIM element of the most recent beacon indicated buffered MSDUs or management frames shall be in the Awake state at least until the receipt of a directed frame from the AP in which the Frame Control field does not indicate the existence of more buffered MSDUs, A-MSDUs or management frames.
 After acknowledging the last of the buffered MSDUs, A-MSDUs or management frames, the CF-Pollable STA operating in the PS mode may enter the Doze state until the next DTIM is expected.

-11.2.2 Power management in an IBSS

-11.2.2.1 Basic approach

-Insert the following paragraph at the end of 11.2.2.1

-The MRG service with Power Management mode set to MRG-SP shall not be used within an IBSS
+(#738)

 11.22 Wireless network management procedures

 11.22.15 Directed Multicast Service and More Reliable Groupcast DMS Procedure